|Skip Navigation Links|

 primary# ldm start-reconf primary primary# ldm set-core 8 primary primary# ldm set-mem 16G primary primary# reboot

-Bug ID 17422973: The installation of the Oracle Solaris 11.1 OS on a single-slice disk might fail with the following error on a SPARC T4 server that runs at least system firmware version 8.4.0 or a SPARC T5, SPARC M5, or SPARC M6 server that runs at least system firmware version 9.1.0:
+Bug ID 17422973: The installation of the Oracle Solaris 11.1 OS on a single-slice disk might fail with the following error on a SPARC T4 server that runs at least system firmware version 8.4.0, a SPARC T5, SPARC M5, or SPARC M6 server that runs at least system firmware version 9.1.0, or a Fujitsu M10 system that runs at least XCP version 2230:

 cannot label 'c1d0': try using fdisk(1M) and then provide a specific slice Unable to build pool from specified devices: invalid vdev configuration